 - Use Aperture Priority or Shutter Priority mode.

 - Use continuous autofocus mode like AI-Servo (for Canon).

 - Use burst or high-speed continuous modes.

-- Use zone-focusing system and select 9-point or 21-point zone.
+- Use a zone-focusing system and select a 9-point or 21-point zone.
 This helps to keep the focus tight on the bird.

 - Birds move quickly, this means you’ll want to use higher ISO settings for bird photography than the normal setting.
 Use ISO-400 for action shots.
 If your camera is too noisy at ISO 400, try to avoid shooting in low light conditions.